epccs/RPUftdi/Host2Remote/README.md

 ## Set RPUpi Shutdown

-Using an RPUno and an RPUftdi shield, connect another RPUno with i2c-debug firmware to the RPUpi shield at address '1'.
-To hault the host send the I2C shutdown command.
+To hault the host send the I2C shutdown command 5 (first byte), with data 1 (second byte) which sets shutdown_started, clears shutdown_detected and pulls down the SHUTDOWN (ICP1) pin.
+The shutdown_started flag is also used to stop blinking of the LED_BUILTIN to reduce power usage noise so that the host power usage can be clearly seen.

 ```
 /1/address 41